Making the Most of Supervised Visitation

 Dedicate yourself to attending each scheduled visit and always being on time.

-- Document your schedule, preferably in a place to which both you and your child's other parent have access.
+Preferably in a place to which both you and your child's other parent have access.

-- Factor in commute time.
 Make sure you have enough time before each appointment to arrive on time.

-- Give yourself some breathing time afterward, if possible.
 Having important appointments or meetings scheduled immediately after your supervised parenting time can make that time with your child feel rushed and stressful.

-- Keep changes to an absolute minimum, and make sure that when you absolutely have to change the schedule that you give your child's other parent notice well in advance.
+Make sure that when you absolutely have to change the schedule that you give your child's other parent notice well in advance.

 Understand supervised visitation rules